Treatment of the hip joint

 What do extensive pathologies require?

-Fig.2: Implantation of a HemiCAP.
+Figure 2: Implantation of a HemiCap.

-What are the advantages of arthroscopy of the hip joint?
+What are the benefits of hip arthroscopy?

-What are typical indications for arthroscopy?
+What are the typical indications for arthroscopy?

 Fig.1: Typical arthrosis with loss of cartilage and joint space (left) Postoperative images after hip replacement (center, right)